 An example of social engineering fraud that nearly everyone has dealt with is a fake call.
 For instance, from the so-called bank representatives who ask you to reveal your credit card data.

-The main idea behind this notion is to use social skills for reaching fraudulent goals.
+The main idea behind this notion is to use social skills to reach fraudulent goals.
 Social engineering frauds do not require profound tech skills.
-Neglection of cyber security in e-commerce or lack of awareness may result in ecommerce security breaches of this kind.
+Neglection of cyber security in e-commerce or lack of awareness may result in e-commerce security breaches of this kind.

 Cracking